Decentralized LTL Enforcement

-We define the problem of \emph{decentralized runtime enforcement} for systems without a global observation/control point.
+\paragraph{Conclusions.} This paper introduces the problem of \emph{decentralized runtime enforcement} for systems without a global observation/control point.
 We give two decentralized enforcement algorithms for LTL formulas.
 Both algorithms guarantee \emph{soundness} and \emph{transparency}.
-The first also guarantees the \emph{optimality} of the modifications done by the enforcer in terms of distance to the original event emitted by the system while the second comes with a drastically reduced cost (both in terms of time and space). \paragraph{Future work.} The natural extension of this work is its implementation to empirically evaluate it (on LTL specification patterns~\cite{Dwyer1999} for example) in terms of computational and communication costs.
+The first also guarantees the \emph{optimality} of the modifica\-tions done by the enforcer in terms of distance to the original event emitted by the system while the second comes with a drastically reduced cost (both in terms of time and space). \paragraph{Future work.} The natural extension of this work is its implementation to empirically evaluate it (on LTL specification patterns~\cite{Dwyer1999}, for example) in terms of computational and communication costs.
 Then, we plan to integrate it into the THEMIS tool~\cite{elhokayem:hal-01653727} which currently only supports verification.
 Our enforcement algorithms can also be extended in several ways.
-First, using LTL formula rewriting has a few drawbacks and in particular, rewriting makes analyzing the runtime behavior of monitors hard to predict as it depends on the simplification function applied to LTL formulas after rewriting.
+First, using LTL formula rewriting has a few drawbacks and in particular, rewriting renders the analysis of the runtime behavior of monitors hard to predict as it depends on the simplification function applied to LTL formulas after rewriting.
 Alternatively, we consider encoding the specification using automata, for example.
 Finally, we shall also consider timed properties as they are much more expressive.
-There are some approaches for runtime enforcement of timed properties (see~\cite{FalconeP19} for an overview) but all are centralized. \paragraph{Acknowledgment.} Y. Falcone acknowledges the support from the H2020-ECSEL-2018-IA call – Grant Agreement number 826276 (CPS4EU), the European Union’s Horizon 2020 research and innovation programme - Grant Agreement number 956123 (FOCETA), from the French ANR project ANR-20-CE39-0009 (SEVERITAS), the Auvergne-Rh\^one-Alpes research project MOAP, and LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01) funded by the French program Investisse\-ment d’avenir.
+There are some approaches for the runtime enforcement of timed properties (see~\cite{FalconeP19} for an overview), but all are centralized. \paragraph{Acknowledgment.} Y. Falcone acknowledges the support from the H2020-ECSEL-2018-IA call – Grant Agreement number 826276 (CPS4EU), the European Union’s Horizon 2020 research and innovation programme - Grant Agreement number 956123 (FOCETA), from the French ANR project ANR-20-CE39-0009 (SEVERITAS), the Auvergne-Rh\^one-Alpes research project MOAP, and LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01) funded by the French program Investisse\-ment d’avenir.